Regulus343/Fractal/readme.md

 **A simple, versatile CMS base for Laravel 4 which uses Twitter Bootstrap.
 [PRE ALPHA; Not Ready for Production Use]**

+Fractal is a simple yet versative Admin/CMS base for Laravel 4.
+It is built to work with Twitter Bootstrap by default and can be completely customized to work how you, the developer, want it to.
+The core philosophy behind Fractal is:

+**Maintain simplicity while ensuring the developer is free to customize and modify as they please.**

+Fractal attempts not to lock you into a specific way of doing things whenever possible.
+You may define controllers additional to the core controllers, remove core controllers, or point the URI paths of core controllers to your own custom controllers.
+You may adjust the views location for all Fractal view files so you can completely customize the views, or you may simple edit `config/tables.php` to adjust the setup of the content display tables.

+You may use the menu to handle all Admin/CMS permissions (Fractal's own menu makes use of its "menu" and "menu_items" database tables for full and easy customization), or you may simply set your permissions in `config/config.php`.
+Fractal attempts to be authentication class agnostic so you may use the authentication class of your choice (although it does come preconfigured to use the "Identify" authentication package).

+Some of the things you can do with Fractal:

+- Log in / log out
+- Manage account
+- Manage users
+- Manage website settings
+- Manage all menus via database, for both front-end website and admin/CMS area
+- Manage content pages for website
+- Manage files
+- Extra website settings management for developers
+- Build Twitter Bootstrap-enabled menu markup for views
+- Build an array of a menu which you can build custom markup for
+- Easily change base URI which defaults to `website.com/admin`
+- Easily add or remove controllers
+- Easily use custom views
+- Easily build forms (due to use of Formation package)

+## Table of Contents

 - [Installation](#installation)
 - [Standard Authentication Installation](#auth-installation)
 - [First Log In](#first-log-in)